vamsi-alluri/linux-router/README.md

 Commands to run before running the router:

-`sudo iptables -A INPUT -p tcp --tcp-flags RST RST -j DROP`
+`sudo iptables -A INPUT -p tcp --tcp-flags ALL ALL -j DROP`		# rst and fin should be sufficient - have to test it.

-`sudo iptables -A OUTPUT -p tcp --tcp-flags ALL ALL -j DROP`
+`sudo iptables -A OUTPUT -p tcp --tcp-flags ALL ALL -j DROP` `sudo iptables -A OUTPUT -p icmp --icmp-type destination-unreachable -j DROP`

 ## Available commands:
 Additions Pending